-- Using performance based concrete specifications and the use of Type 1L cement. - Exploring the use of calcined clay in concrete mixes. - Championing the use of mass timber. - Optimizing design with advanced analysis to decrease tonnage of structural material. - Advocating the use of American-made steel using recycled content and electric arc furnaces.
+- Using performance based concrete specifications and the use of Type 1L cement. - Exploring the use of calcined clay in concrete mixes. - Championing the use of mass timber and other biogenic materials. - Optimizing design with advanced analysis to decrease tonnage of structural material. - Advocating the use of American-made steel using recycled content and electric arc furnaces.